 The terrace is exposed to a wide range of strain: it is walked on, it gets wet, freezes, melts, and is exposed to the sun's UV radiation.
 The oil moisturizes the wood and prevents it from cracking and staining.

 It is advisable to treat the terrace in cloudy or partly cloudy weather.
-Wash the terrace with a terrace detergent or, if necessary, a mold removal.
+Wash the terrace with WOODCARE.GUIDE Terrace Wash or, if necessary, WOODCARE.GUIDE Mould & Maintenance Cleaner.
 Washing with water alone is not enough.
-When washing with a pressure washer, use a separate terrace nozzle so that the pressure is not too hard.
+When using a pressure washer, use a separate terrace nozzle so that the pressure is not too hard.

 If necessary, sand the sticky surface after you let the surface dry throughout.
 Sanding does good for the terrace but it's usually not needed every year.

 The wood must be completely dry before treating with oil.
 The terrace can be let dry for a couple of dry days.
-Stir the oil well before using and during the process.
-Oil one board at a time to achieve a smooth result where the seams are not visible.
+Stir the oil well before use and during the process.
+Oil one board at a time to achieve a smooth result where the gaps are not visible.

 For the best result, use two brushes: a wide brush for efficient oiling of large surfaces and a small brush for oiling narrow gaps between the boards, etc. Allow the oil to dry, and wipe the unabsorbed oil off with a lint-free cloth.

 If necessary, treat a second time for a more lasting result.
 Tinted oil gives the wood better protection against UV radiation.
-After oiling, the terrace does not tolerate immediate consumption, so let it dry for a couple of days.
+After oiling, the surface does not tolerate immediate use, so let it dry for a couple of days.
 You can walk on the terrace after some hours of drying but try to avoid placing heavy furniture on it for about a week.

 Due to the risk of spontaneous combustion, rags should be either burned or watered and stored in a fireproof container before disposal.
 Do not use an empty paint can, as paint residues may gasify and create an explosion hazard.